Erin Jane Nelson: One Entanglement, Under Clouds

 2020/2021 Working Artist Project

-This round of Working Artist Projects was curated by Marcela Guerrero, Assistant Curator at the Whitney Museum of American Art, New York.
+This round of Working Artist Projects was curated by Marcela Guerrero, The Jennifer Rubio Associate Curator at the Whitney Museum of American Art, New York.

 About the Exhibition